 - 1 ounce Lemon Juice

-- 1 ounce Blackberry Liqueur or Crème de Cassis
+- 1 ounce Blackberry Liqueur (substitution: Crème de Cassis)

 - Make the Simple Syrup: Combine the water and sugar in a small saucepan and place over high heat.
 Bring to a boil.
 Cook until water turns clear. (this should happen immediately) Remove from heat.